The Deep Blue Sea (2011 film): Production

+The film was commissioned by the Rattigan Trust, and was released in time for Rattigan's centenary in 2011.

 Filming locations are in Buckinghamshire and London including the 3 Mills Studios in Bow.

 The background music is taken from Samuel Barber's violin concerto written 1939.

 Critical reception

 The film was released to strongly positive reviews from critics.
-At Rotten Tomatoes, the film holds a rating of 80%, based on 141 reviews and an average rating of 7.11/10.
-It also has a score of 82 on Metacritic based on 30 reviews.
+On the review aggregator website Rotten Tomatoes, the film holds a rating of 80%, based on 143 reviews, with an average rating of 7.1/10.
+The website's consensus reads, "Featuring an outstanding performance by Rachel Weisz, The Deep Blue Sea is a visually stunning, melancholy tale of subsumed passion."
+It also has a score of 82 out of 100 on Metacritic, based on 30 reviews.

 For her performance, Weisz won the Best Actress Award at the 2012 New York Film Critics Circle Awards and also won the Best Actress Award from the Toronto Film Critics Association in the same year.

 In January 2012, Weisz was nominated as Best Actress in the 70th Golden Globe Awards.
 The film was also chosen as one of the Top Ten films of the year by The New York Times and The Los Angeles Times.
-The film has found a largely appreciative audience and critical success in the United States with Weisz's performance named as 'film performance of 2012' by David Edelstein of New York magazine.
+The film has found a largely appreciative audience and critical success in the United States, with Weisz's performance named as the "film performance of 2012" by David Edelstein of New York magazine.